bernease/cli-demo-1/README.md

 - GCC (if you plan to compile the package from source)
 - [DataSketches](https://datasketches.apache.org/) is  a dependency but included in the WhyLogs installation

-Pre-compiled binaries can be found under the `dist` folder.
+Precompiled binaries can be found under the `dist` folder.

 ## Installation instructions